Celebration Bowl to feature NFL prospect Decobie Durant

-LAS VEGAS — While the rest of Dacobie Durant’s teammates were prepping for the Celebration Bowl, he had to take a little detour.
+LAS VEGAS — While the rest of Decobie Durant’s teammates were prepping for the Celebration Bowl, he had to take a little detour.

 Durant had to travel to Las Vegas to recieve the MEAC Defensive Player of the Year award.
 He’s fully aware of the pantheon of legends from South Carolina State who have gone on to do big things after winning the award.